Outline

 Now, what are signals?

-Signals are the main source of communication and in this age of development and inventions, there are various types of signals and these signals are measured by Resistance, Induction, and capacitance.
+Signals are the primary source of communication, and in this age of development and inventions, there are various types of signals: Resistance, Induction, and capacitance measure.

 What is Resistance?